-The National Register of Public Health Research will provide greater transparency in the conduct and reporting of results of government, non-government and commercially supported public health research.
-The Register will also assist researchers in identifying gaps in research and may prevent unnecessary duplication.
+A National Register of Public Health Research will provide greater transparency in the conduct and reporting of results of government, non-government and commercially supported public health research.
+The Register may also assist researchers in identifying gaps in research and may prevent unnecessary duplication.

-The pilot phase of the National Register of Public Health Research contains details of NHMRC-funded research projects only.
-In future, researchers will be welcome to add information on their research projects that are not part of this initial pilot.
+The pilot phase of the National Register of Public Health Research contains details of NHMRC-funded research projects.
+In the future, researchers will be welcome to add information on their research projects that are not part of this initial pilot.

 You can also export your results as a CSV file using the link at the foot of the page.